-Drainage

-Repair category:

-Notes: No surface indication of any defect noted.
+Drainage Repair category: 2 Notes: Corrosion was noted to the soil vent stack.
 As this is a private drainage system, prospective purchasers should satisfy themselves that the system is in good working order prior to making an offer.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the comments above for detailed information.